illinoistech-itm/jhajek/itmt-430/project-tutorials/debugging-your-application/Readme.md

 Line 324 is using `sed` to find and replace the setting that makes a DB listen only on localhost -- needs to be changed to listen for external connections on the internal Consul network `.service.consul`.
 Adjust accordingly the file path at the end of the `sed` command.

-### Troubleshooting Franework
+### The 3Ps Troubleshooting Framework

 All my troubleshooting experience in Linux boils down to three things.
-I have named them the 3P’s (yes I know that they all don’t start with P).
-If you have an error message or cannot execute a command–run down these three troubleshooting steps:
+I have named them the 3Ps.
+If you have an error message or cannot execute a command–run start with these three troubleshooting steps:

 * Path
   * If you get an error message telling you that file not found or path does not exist–double check your path.
 Is the absolute path correct?
 Is it a relative path problem?
 Are you on the wrong level of the tree?